Are you one half of a “Disney couple“?

 Related: How Much Does a Disney Wedding REALLY Cost?
 Disney Wedding Price Breakdown

 Do you and the love of your life share a passion for Disney?
 Do you travel to Disney Parks and Resorts as often as you can?
-Or maybe you spend your free time having Disney+ movie marathons?
+Or maybe you spend your free time watching Disney+ movie marathons?
 Perhaps you love going on Disney Cruises together, you are Disney Vacation Club members, or you met at the Happiest Place on Earth.

 So how does this relate to Disney, you ask?
 Well, when it comes to mutual interests, Disney is probably one of the most playful and fun interests couples can share.
 Singing Disney songs in the car, laughing at the same scenes in animated classics, and having a blast at the Happiest Places on Earth — Disney Parks — are ways that couples can be playful together over a mutual love of all things Disney.